Mattew1717/QuantumAnnealingLearningModel/README.md

-# Ising Model Machine Learning Project
+# Ising Learning Model

 ## Overview

-This project explores the application of Ising models to various machine learning tasks, including classification and regression.
-It features implementations of single Ising-based perceptrons, networks of these perceptrons, and ensembles.
-The project also includes different solver backends for the Ising models, such as exact solvers, simulated annealing, and Quantum Processing Unit (QPU) based approaches (via D-Wave).
+This project explores the application of Ising models to various machine learning tasks, including classification and regression. **The core `ising_learning_model` package is based on and significantly extends the work presented in the "Ising Learning Model", available at [https://github.com/lsschmid/ising-learning-model](https://github.com/lsschmid/ising-learning-model) and detailed in their accompanying research paper (arXiv: https://arxiv.org/pdf/2310.18411).**

+This repository includes custom implementations of Ising-based perceptrons, networks of these perceptrons, and ensembles, leveraging PyTorch for enhanced flexibility.
+The project also retains and utilizes different solver backends for the Ising models, including exact solvers, simulated annealing, and Quantum Processing Unit (QPU) based approaches (via D-Wave).
+The primary goal of this work is to further investigate and expand upon the capabilities of Ising models in machine learning.

 ## Directory Structure
 ```